noelwschneider/weekend-react-gallery/README.md

 While I am happy with the state of my project, there is always room for improvement.
 These are tasks I can tackle when the time comes to build upon this weekend's work.

 ### Features
 This app would benefit from filters.
-Users could find tweets more easily if they could filter by other name, likes, tags, or even tweets contents.
+Users could find tweets more easily if they could filter by author name, likes, tags, or even tweets contents.
 It would also be easier to navigate if the user could sort tweets by likes or author.

 It would be nice to let the user decide how many columns should be displayed.